 Florida native Karen Russell was unfamiliar with the term “climate fiction” when she wrote the Pulitzer-nominated Swamplandia!
 (2011), in which a family’s financial ruin is tied to the destruction of the Everglades.
 But, she says, having lived through Hurricane Andrew as a child—one of the most destructive storms in the state’s history—she’s acutely conscious of how ecological fragility relates to economic precarity.

 She revisits these themes in The Antidote (Knopf, Mar.
 2025), in which a fictional 1930s Nebraska town is devastated by a Dust Bowl storm.
-Through a cast of characters that includes an orphaned teenage girl, a woman whose body serves as a repository for people’s memories, and a photographer with a time-traveling camera, Russell shows how the land was primed for disaster by pioneer conquest that wiped out Indigenous people and their agricultural practices.
+Through a cast of characters that includes an orphaned teenage girl, a woman whose body serves as a repository for people’s memories, and a photographer with a time-traveling camera, Russell shows how the land was primed for disaster by "American settler colonialism that dispossessed Native nations of their lands and imposed industrial agriculture and a profit-above-all ethos on the prairie ecosystem," she says.
 While unearthing the past, Russell’s characters discover alternatives to a brutal status quo, offering a glimmer of hope that readers might take heart in as well.

 “It’s frightening the ease with which we can conjure a dystopia,” Russell says.
 “We also need to help each other to make visions of a functioning, caring, and caretaking society feel plausible.”